 This is the best online guide to buying and collecting sterling silver.
 We will be updating the website on a regular basis.

 Sterling silver is valuable not only for its metal content but also for its artistic potential.
 Silver is one of the most lustrous metals in existence, making it popular for jewelry.
 Buying sterling silver can thus be both a way to store wealth as well as a way to display its beauty.
+Sterling silver is composed of 92.5 percent silver and 7.5 percent of another metal, usually copper.
+Copper is often added to enhance the hardness and durability of the silver, since silver is a relatively soft metal in pure form.

 Silver is valuable because it is rare, malleable, divisible, and durable.
 Silver thus shares properties with gold, though it has some advantages.
 Since silver is more abundant than gold on the earth’s crust, it is more affordable than gold for the masses.
 Because of silver’s cheaper price, it has been more widely used than gold by the common man historically.
 During precious metals bull markets, the masses tend to flock to silver due to its affordability.